 - Save vegetables for chicken stock

-With Spring in full swing, enjoy the fresh air and get to know your farmers.
+With the growing season in full swing, enjoy the fresh air and get to know your farmers.
 The markets are an excellent opportunity to try out new foods and to network with those who work the land.